bbauska/JS-svg/README.md

 which we'll increment the noise coordinates.

 <pre>
-// Create our noise, the noise x and y co-ordinates, and noise speed. let noise = new Noise(); let nX = 0, nY = 0; let noiseSpeed = 0.5;
+// <i>Create our noise, the noise x and y co-ordinates, and noise speed.</i>
+let noise = new Noise();
+let nX = 0, nY = 0;
+let noiseSpeed = 0.5;